 YOR California aims to prevent opioid overdose-related deaths through the provision of a comprehensive range of youth-specific prevention, intervention, Medication-Assisted Treatment (MAT), and other treatment and recovery activities for youth at high risk of overdose.
 These services include and target youth with poly-substance use, foster care, or juvenile justice involvement histories, as well as those in communities with high overdose rates.

-Across the United States, most youth (75%) who need MAT do not receive it.3 Factors contributing to the underuse of medications for youth with an OUD include misinformation and stigma,4 a lack of waiver-certified pediatricians, and limited training in addiction medicine.5 The YOR California team recognizes that barriers and silos often prevent the comprehensive interventions youth require and the range of settings which can, and should, serve as access points for youth.
+The YOR California team recognizes that barriers and silos often prevent the comprehensive interventions youth require and the range of settings which can, and should, serve as access points for youth.
 Therefore, YOR California also focuses on the need for positive youth development, age-appropriate and targeted engagement, and the need to adapt adult interventions to meet the needs of youth to establish an accessible age-appropriate continuum of services.

 Outreach and engagement activities to successfully reach youth and their families consider the locations youth congregate, their interests, needs and resources, and ways of communicating.